bshoshany/OGRe/README.md

 * Define coordinate systems and the transformation rules between them.
 Tensor components are then transformed automatically between coordinates behind the scenes as needed.
 * Each tensor is associated with a specific metric.
 Tensor components are then transformed automatically between different index configurations, raising and lowering indices behind the scenes as needed.
 * Display any tensor in any index configuration and coordinate system, either in vector/matrix form or as a list of all unique non-zero elements.
 Metrics can also be displayed as a line element.
 * Automatically simplify tensor components, optionally with user-defined simplification assumptions.
 Simplifications can be parallelized for a significant performance boost.
+The user may utilize the package's simplification algorithm for any Mathematica expression, not just tensors.
 * Export tensors to a Mathematica notebook or to a file, so they can later be imported into another Mathematica session without having to redefine them from scratch.
 * Highly customizable.
 User settings are exported and imported along with the tensors.
 Some settings are persistent between sessions.
 * Easily calculate arbitrary tensor formulas using any combination of addition, multiplication by scalar, trace, contraction, partial derivative, and covariant derivative.
 * Built-in modules for calculating the Christoffel symbols (Levi-Civita connection), Riemann tensor, Ricci tensor and scalar, Einstein tensor, curve Lagrangian, and volume element from a metric.
+* Calculate the norm-squared of tensors of any rank.
-* Calculate the geodesic equation, in two different ways: from the Christoffel symbols or from the curve Lagrangian.
+* Calculate the geodesic equations in terms of a user-defined affine curve parameter, in two different ways: from the Christoffel symbols or from the curve Lagrangian.
+For spacetime metrics, the geodesic equations can be calculated in terms of the time coordinate.
-* Built with speed and performance in mind, using optimized algorithms designed specifically for this package.
+* Designed with speed and performance in mind, using optimized algorithms designed specifically for this package.
 * Fully portable.
 Can be imported directly from the web into any Mathematica notebook, without downloading or installing anything.
 Integrates seamlessly with the Wolfram Cloud.
 * Clear and detailed documentation, with many examples, in both [Mathematica notebook](OGRe_Documentation.nb) and [PDF](OGRe_Documentation.pdf) format.
 Detailed usage messages are also provided.
 * Open source.
 The code is extensively documented; please feel free to fork and modify it as you see fit.